shxrkyxio/shxrkyxio/README.md

 Ashita No Joe — Fan of the protagonist

-Berserk — The manga is so good
+Berserk — The manga is so good, ilikegriffithsorry

 Elfen Lied — I loved it, I really liked it.
 Although I don't remember much now.
 (I watched the anime in 2023)